 • Principles of accounting

-The remaining 90 semester credits may be taken from a range of subjects or general business topics and must include at a minimum:
+The remaining 90 semester hours may be taken from a range of subjects or general business topics and must include at a minimum:

 • Oral and written communication skills